 If you have a server to which all your developers already have SSH access, it’s generally easiest to set up your first repository there, because you have to do almost no work (as we covered in the last section).
-If you want more complex access control type permissions on your repositories, you can handle them with the normal filesystem permissions of your server’s operating system.
+If you want more complex access control type permissions on your repositories, you can handle them with the normal filesystem permissions of the operating system your server runs.

 There are a few ways you can give access to everyone on your team.

 The first is to set up accounts for everybody, which is straightforward but can be cumbersome.